Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_07_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

 ## Exercise 4: Demonstrate the use of Azure Key Vault in encrypting the Azure SQL database

-In this exercise, you will complete the following tasks:
+In this exercise, you will run a data-driven application to demonstrate how Azure Key Vault is used for encrypting an Azure SQL database, showcasing how to securely manage encryption keys for protecting data at rest.

 ### Task 1: Run a data-driven application to demonstrate the use of Azure Key Vault in encrypting the Azure SQL database